ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard-group.md

 <hr class='dpr-docs-hr'/>

-# Scorecard group from columms
+# Scorecard group from columns

 This example demonstrates how to create a scorecard group using columns in a dataset as scorecard titles and values.
 The example shows data quality metrics as a group for each establishment